dmx-systems/dmx-documentation/docs/devel.rst

 * **Consume services provided by other plugins**.
 Example: in order to investigate a topic's workspace assignments and the current user's memberships the *DMX Access Control* plugin consumes the service provided by the *DMX Workspaces* plugin.

-Whether a DMX plugin has Java code at all depends on the plugin's purpose.
-Plugins without Java code include those who e.g. solely define a data model or provide (JavaScript) front-end code.
+Whether you need to add custom Java code to a DMX plugin at all depends on the purpose of the plugin.
+Plugins without custom Java code include those who e.g. solely define a data model or provide (JavaScript) front-end code only.

 .. _the-plugin-main-class:

 The plugin main class
 =====================

-In case you want add Java code to your plugin you must write a *plugin main class* as the starting point.
+In case you want add custom Java code to your plugin you must first write a *plugin main class*.

 By convention the plugin main class ends with ``Plugin``.
 The corresponding ``.java`` file must be located in the plugin's ``src/main/java/<your plugin package>/`` directory.